 Austin Independent School District released information to parents, through a Facebook post and in a police news conference, that school buses could not run in that area due to police activity.
 “Any tardies or absences due to this situation will be excused,” the district added.
 Buses ran normally on Tuesday.

 “The whole district is on high alert, especially transportation,” Kris Hafezizadeh, Austin ISD’s director of transportation, told STN on Tuesday.
 “We do more walkarounds in the terminal, we have secured more gates, we are more diligent about safety, we watch for any suspicious activity or packages—and if we see any, we call 911 and our district police.”

 He said that beyond the changes on Monday, no other modifications have been made to student transportation routes.
 “We are in direct contact with our police department.
 They will let us know, and if we have to make any modifications or detours, then we will make it happen,” he said.

 “If something’s going on that may impact transportation of our students to and from school, either walking or biking or the school bus, we are involved and make sure we do whatever we can,” Hafezizadeh added.

-The fifth bombing occurred Tuesday morning when a package exploded in a FedEx facility in San Antonio, injuring one worker.
-Austin police said that over 500 agents and their teams are investigating the bombings, including their department, the FBI, the Texas Department of Public Safety, and bomb technicians from both the San Antonio and Austin police departments.
+The fifth bombing occurred Tuesday morning, when a package exploded in a FedEx facility in San Antonio, injuring one worker.
+Austin police said that over 500 agents and their teams are investigating the bombings, including their department, the FBI, Texas Department of Public Safety, and bomb technicians from both the San Antonio and Austin police departments.
 A total of $115,000 in reward money was offered for anyone who provided information.